aff4/Standard/inprogress/AFF4StandardSpecification-v1.0a.md

 - Mirrored Containers (for redundancy or duplication of evidece at acquisition time)

 ### 7.1 Striped Containers
-Striped Containers store a single physical image across two or more ZIP volumes.
-A single aff4:ImageStream is created within each ZIP volume for storage of data blocks, and a single or multiple near-equivalent aff4:Map used to represent the Physical Image datastream, and it's mapping to blocks in the multiple ImageStreams.
-The point of commonality unifying the ZIP Containers of such is a commonly named DiskImage object.
+Striped Containers store a single physical image across two or more AFF4 ZIP volumes.
+A single aff4:ImageStream is created within each AFF4 ZIP volume for storage of data blocks, and a single or multiple** near-equivalent aff4:Map's used to represent the datastream of the physical image, and its mapping to blocks in the multiple ImageStreams.
+The point of commonality unifying the such AFF4 ZIP Containers is a commonly named DiskImage object.

 With reference to the following two example RDF fragments taken from a striped container with 2 stripes, Volume A only contains ImageStream DDDD, and volume B only contains ImageStream EEEE.
 On opening Volume A, an implemention querying for aff4:DiskImages would find that the volume contains a DiskImage named AAAA.
-By following the datastream property to the associated Map, and the aff4:dependentStream property, the implementation would be able to identify that the dependentStream named DDDD was missing.
+By following the datastream property to the associated Map, and the aff4:dependentStream property, the implementation would be able to identify both that the stream AAAA was present in that volume and that the dependent ImageStream named EEEE is missing.

 --- AFF4 Zip Volume A ---
 ```